Use zones in routing rules

 Click Add Routing Rule.

-Enter a descriptive name for the rule you want to create in the Rule Name field.
+Enter a descriptive name for the rule that you want to create in the Rule Name field.

 For IF User's IP, select where this rule applies: